frederic-perez/AmE-dictionary/data/dictionary.md

 __finger-waggers__
 __finicky__ _adj_ :three:hammer:
 __finish one's plate__ See "clean your plate." _Finish your plate!_
+__finitum__ :three::hammer: _Functions at the top call functions below them, which call more functions below them, ad inﬁnitum._
 __fink__ _Family man to some, fink to others._
 __fintech__
 __fir__ :two::hammer: